QChASM/AaronTools-docs/source/tutorials/example_bash.rst

 .. literalinclude:: bash/dimer_scan_sapt
    :language: bash

+If Psi4 does not properly recognize your monomers, or you want more control over how a given complex is divided, you will need to use the Python API.
+See :ref:`python_SAPT_calculations`.

 Finally, we can gather the SAPT data, printing both the individual components (electrostatics, exchange repulsion, induction, and dispersion) as well as the total SAPT0 interaction energy: